EMMC-ASBL/oteapi-core/oteapi/README.md

 * models - generic data models used by the strategies
 * pluginlib - a library accessing the interfaces
 * strategies - implementation of the strategies
-* strategy-interfaces - implementation of generic interfaces to the strategies
+* interfaces - implementation of generic interfaces to the strategies